teararoa2022/teararoa2022.github.io/wedding-en.md

 - When?
 Saturday August 24th, 2024, at 4:30 PM.
 - Where?
 Agriturismo Cascina Fiamberta, Via Alzaia Pavese 31, 27012 Certosa di Pavia, Italy.
     - By car: ample parking is available in the courtyard of the agritourism.
-The last part of the road is next to a bike path.
+The last part of the road on bike path, on which cars are allowed.
     - By public transport: do not hesitate to contact us if you need a carpool.
         - Nearest airports:
             - Milano Linate: connected to Milan by subway.